wwuoti/blog/src/posts/blog/music_ci.md

 ![REAPER screenshot asking user if they want to add 1765 plugin instances](images/reaper_all_fx.png "No, I don't think I want to add all these effects to a single track")

-### A bit of local pipeline replacement
+### Piping up your own CI runner

 Now all we need is a machine to do our builds.
 Packaging and installing all plugins to a CI-provided runner, or god forbid inside a container sounds like pure madness.

 #### The (almost) good part

-A more straightforward way is to rent a server somewhere, install your DAW, plugins, and a CI runner there.
+A more straightforward way is to rent a server somewhere, install your DAW, plugins, and a CI runner agent there.
+This way you'd have your custom server hooked up to the CI service, ready to run builds.
 Sounds simple enough, right?

 I went through this.
 You can copy your plugins reasonably easily, most of them are user-installed in `~/.vst` and `~/.vst3`.
 Copy these to the server and you'll have your plugins.